-- Establish a right to, and ownership of, your original ideas so you can profit from them; - Prevent competitors from copying or closely imitating your products or services; - Protect the distinct identity, image, and reputation of your business; and - Build customer trust and loyalty by establishing an identifiable brand name or reputation.
+- Establish a right to, and ownership of, your original ideas so you can profit from them. - Prevent competitors from copying or closely imitating your products or services. - · Protect the distinct identity, image, and reputation of your business. - Build customer trust and loyalty by establishing an identifiable brand name or reputation.

-IP is rising
+IP is risina

 Worldwide filings for patents, trade marks, and industrial designs are reaching record heights.
 Innovators around the world filed 3.3 million patent applications in 2018, up 5.2 percent from 2017.
-Trade mark applications also rose by 30 percent in 2017 to approximately 9.11 million, and worldwide industrial design applications reached 1.24 million.
+Trade mark applications rose to 14.3 million in 2018, and worldwide industrial design applications reached 1.3 million.
 This growth was primarily driven by growth in China.